-- years of credited County service who receives a non-service connected disability retirement pension under OCERS shall not be eligible for a Grant. - c.
+- b.
+A retiree with a minimum of five (5) years of credited County service who receives a non-service connected disability retirement pension under OCERS prior to the first day of the first full pay period in July 2020 shall be eligible for a Grant based on actual years of credited County service.
+An employee with less than five (5) years of credited County service who receives a non-service connected disability retirement pension under OCERS shall not be eligible for a Grant. - c.
 A separated employee who has less than ten (10) years of credited County service or is under normal retirement age and has requested a service or non-service connected disability retirement pension under OCERS shall not be eligible to receive either the Grant or the Lump Sum benefit until a determination of disability status is made by the Orange County Board of Retirement. - d.
-A separated employee who receives a Lump Sum benefit pursuant to this Section shall be ineligible for the Grant if, at a later date, the Orange County Board of Retirement grants a disability retirement. - 3.
-All eligible retirees and enrolled dependents who are age sixty-five (65) or older must be enrolled in Medicare Part B in order to be eligible for the Grant.
-All eligible retirees and dependents who are entitled to Medicare Part A coverage without a premium must be enrolled in Medicare Part A to be eligible to receive the Grant.
+A separated employee who receives a Lump Sum benefit pursuant to this Section shall be ineligible for the Grant if, at a later date, the Orange County Board of Retirement grants a disability retirement. - 5.
+All eligible retirees and enrolled dependents who are age sixty-five (65) or older or eligible for Medicare, i.e. early Medicare, must be enrolled in Medicare Part B in order to be eligible for the Grant.
+All eligible retirees and dependents who are entitled to Medicare Part A coverage without a premium must enrolled in Medicare Part A to be eligible to receive the Grant.

-4. Deferred Retirement
+6. Deferred Retirement

 - a.
-An employee who, upon separation from County service, is eligible for paid retirement and elects deferred retirement must defer participation in the Grant until such time as he or she becomes an active retiree. - b.
-An employee who is not eligible for paid retirement at the time he or she separates from County service and elects deferred retirement status shall not become eligible for participation in the Grant. - 5.
-For purposes of this Section, a full year of credited service shall be based upon those regular hours the employee worked for the County as a regular, limited-term and/or probationary employee.
+An employee who, upon separation from County service, is eligible for paid retirement and elects deferred retirement must defer participation in the Grant until such time as he or she becomes an active retiree.
+For employees who defer retirement, the terms and conditions governing the Grant are based on the provisions in place at the time of deferral. - b.
+An employee who is not eligible for paid retirement at the time he or she separates from County service and elects deferred retirement status shall not become eligible for participation in the Grant.

+7. For purposes of this Section, a full year of credited service shall be based upon those regular hours the employee worked for the County as a regular, limited-term and/or probationary employee.
 Two thousand eighty (2080) regular hours, exclusive of overtime, shall equal one (1) full year of service.
 Hours of service performed in periods before August 1, 1993, shall be counted toward credited service only if the employee has been continuously employed by the County from August 1, 1993 until his or her retirement.